 A weekly cleaning schedule can help you keep the mess at bay.
 But that assumes your home isn’t buried under clutter.

-If your house has a cluttered feel, getting rid of things you don’t need can give you a blank canvas, so to speak, for planning a weekly cleaning routine.
+If your house has a cluttered feel, getting rid of things you don’t need can give you a blank canvas to work with when creating a weekly cleaning routine.

 Pick one room and find 10 things to toss, donate or recycle.
 Then go to the next room and repeat.

-Doing a little simple decluttering first can get your home prepped and ready for a weekly cleaning groove.
+Doing a little simple decluttering first can get your home prepped and ready for a weekly cleaning plan.

 Related post: 100 Things to Declutter When You’re Tired of the Mess